Posted On: January 15, 2026

 Contact with unbroken, healthy skin is low-risk but should be avoided since not all skin damage is readily apparent.

-Other bodily fluids – including saliva, urine, feces, and sweat – are considered “low risk” for the transmission of common bloodborne pathogens.
-However, precautions should still be taken, especially in light of the discovery that these fluids can transmit certain hemorrhagic fevers.
+Other bodily fluids, including saliva, urine, feces, and sweat, are considered “low risk” for the transmission of common bloodborne pathogens.
+However, precautions should still be taken, especially considering the discovery that these fluids can transmit certain hemorrhagic fevers.

 From a practical standpoint, this means that bloodborne diseases are often passed through unprotected sexual contact, needles, or other sharps.
 However, bloodborne infections can also be passed from mothers to babies during pregnancy or birth.